mamedev/mame/docs/source/techspecs/luareference.rst

     compared to zero to determine whether the field should be active; for analog fields, the value must be right-aligned and in the correct range. field:clear_value()
-    Clear programmatically overridden value and restore the field's regular behaviour. field:set_input_seq(seqtype, seq)
+    Clear programmatically overridden value and restore the field’s regular behaviour. field:set_input_seq(seqtype, seq)
     Set the :ref:`input sequence <luareference-input-iptseq>` for the